 Lise (Rachal) Grandchampt also appears on the 1900 census, in the same ward as Lise (Delouche) Rachal Lavespère:17

 The Bottom Line

 This QuickLesson has taken us considerably off the path set by the student in his complaint—his question over what canned template to use and his plea for simple citations that would not be so “nitpicking.”

 As our student said, research is fun.
-But it, too, must be nitpicking.
+It still must be nitpicking.
 Research is not a matter of finding a record that has the right name, assuming it deals with the person we’re looking for, and then plucking a simple citation from our software.
 That “grab and go” approach will sabotage any research project.

-The reason so many citation formats can exist for a seemingly simple item—as, say, a “marriage record”—is that records themselves are not simple.
-They come in many varieties.18 They have quirks and flaws that need to be thoughtfully considered, for reasons far more serious than merely choosing a template.
+The reason so many citation formats can exist for a seemingly simple item as, say, a “marriage record,” is that records themselves are not simple.
+They come with many variations.18 They have quirks and flaws that need to be thoughtfully considered, for reasons far more serious than merely choosing a template.

 Identifying a record precisely will alert us to quality-control issues.
 Defining a record as a marriage certificate rather than the original marriage act makes a difference in the credibility of that source.
 Defining a “church book” as a fabricated register created long after the fact—one with both copying errors and silent additions that are totally wrong—is a critical warning to us that we need to verify the assertions made in the derivative against the original register.

 No, Dear Student, the “big issue” with citations is not the difficulty of choosing the right template.
 The critical issue is the evaluation of the source to ensure that we are using a reliable one.